-9 Top Movies To Watch For Mindfulness & Meditation (first published xmas 2015, updated xmas 2019)
+9 Top Movies To Watch For Mindfulness & Meditation (first published xmas 2015, updated Jan 2020)

 Movies, like music, have a profound effect on your thinking long after they come to an end in the theatre.

-Here below are a few of my favourites.
-They're thought provoking, inspiring and fun.
-If you've seen them, leave me a comment.
+Here below are a few of my favourites, and movies readers of the blog have written in to tell me about, in no particular order.
+They’re thought provoking, alternative, inspiring and fun.
+If you’ve seen them, leave me a comment.
 I love hearing what you have to say.

 - The Truman Show -An insurance salesman/adjuster discovers his entire life is actually a T.V. show.
 (103 mins.)